 A tuk-tuk driver poached me off the bus at Kampong Cham.
 He introduced himself as “Bam” and told me there were no onward buses until the following day.
-Realizing the Temples of Angkor would have to wait, I accepted his offer of a tour around town.
+Realising the Temples of Angkor would have to wait, I accepted his offer of a tour around town.

 On the roof of the tuk-tuk, I noticed a poster: